freeeflyer/wetty/README.md

 Dockerized Version
 ==================

 This repo includes a Dockerfile you can use to run a Dockerized version of wetty.
-You can run whatever you want!

 Just do: